paghdalyogesh/Javascript/AngularJs/readme.md

 ```

 # Bootstrapping
-Angular initializes automatically upon DOMContentLoaded event or when the angular.js script is downloaded to the browser and the document.readyState is set to complete.
+Angular initializes automatically upon _DOMContentLoaded event_ or when the angular.js script is downloaded to the browser and the _document.readyState is set to complete_.
 At this point AngularJS looks for the ng-app directive which is the root of angular app compilation and tells about AngularJS part within DOM.
 When the ng-app directive is found then Angular will:
 - Load the module associated with the directive.
 - Create the application injector.
 - Compile the DOM starting from the ng-app root element.
 This process is called auto-bootstrapping.

 #### Manual Bootstrap Process
-You can manually initialized your angular app by using angular.bootstrap() function.
-This function takes the modules as parameters and should be called within angular.element(document).ready() function.
-The angular.element(document).ready() function is fired when the DOM is ready for manipulation.
+You can manually initialized your angular app by using _angular.bootstrap()_ function.
+This function takes the modules as parameters and should be called within _angular.element(document).ready()_ function.
+The _angular.element(document).ready()_ function is fired when the DOM is ready for manipulation.
 - You should not use the ng-app directive when manually bootstrapping your app.
 - You should not mix up the automatic and manual way of bootstrapping your app.
 - Define modules, controller, services etc. before manually bootstrapping your app as defined in above example.